-- a concern raised with the Lord Mayor on an informal basis, or - conduct observed by the Lord Mayor directly.
+- a concern raised with the Lord Mayor on an informal basis (or the Deputy Lord Mayor if it concerns the Lord Mayor), or - conduct observed by the Lord Mayor directly.

-Where requested, the Chief Executive Officer will facilitate for the Lord Mayor, or Person Responsible for Managing the Complaint, access to resources required to support the parties to facilitate early resolution of the matter.
+Where requested, the Chief Executive Officer will facilitate for the Lord Mayor, or Deputy Lord Mayor, access to resources required to support the parties to facilitate early resolution of the matter.

-The Lord Mayor, or Person Responsible for Dealing with the Complaint, will write to the impacted parties to address the conduct and suggest options for resolution.
+The Lord Mayor, or Deputy Lord Mayor, will write to the impacted parties to address the conduct and suggest options for resolution.
 Such correspondence may contain a warning that repeated instances of matters raised on an informal basis may form the basis for Formal Action.